cyberphone/openkeystore.old/README.md

 For use with a larger base of Android devices the Spongycastle library is recommended:<br>
 https://rtyley.github.io/spongycastle/

-An Andoid demo/test project is available at:<br>
+An Android demo/test project is available at:<br>
 https://github.com/cyberphone/android-json